-Fell Foot receives Heritage Lottery Fund grant
+Fell Foot receives Heritage Lottery Fund and Sport England grants

 Fell Foot originally formed the majestic grounds of an early 19th Century Lake District villa landscape, framed by crags, ancient woods and water on the south-east shore of Lake Windermere.
 While the villa has long since gone, its boathouse complex (one of the largest surviving in the Lake District) and arboretum remain, and it's these historic features, along with restoration of the parks landscape and improved visitor access, that National Lottery funding will benefit.

 Fell Foot was owned by Colonel Ridehalgh in the 19th Century.
 He built the boathouses on the shores of the lake and used these for entertaining as well as the practicalities of boat ownership.
 The house which overlooked the grounds was demolished at the start of the 20th century but the park still has echoes of this once stunning villa and the boathouses remain as a nod to the past and a unique welcome for visitors.